NOTICE OF PRIVACY PRACTICES

 The most common reason we use your PHI is for treatment, payment or health care operations.

 To Provide Treatment.
-Arbor Hospice may use your PHI to provide hospice and home health services and to coordinate your care with others involved in your care, such as your attending physician, members of the interdisciplinary team and other health care professionals who have agreed to assist us in coordinating care.
+We may use your PHI to provide hospice services and to coordinate your care with others involved in your care, such as your attending physician, members of the interdisciplinary team and other health care professionals who have agreed to assist us in coordinating care.
 For example, physicians involved in your care will need information about your symptoms in order to prescribe appropriate medications.
-Unless you object, Arbor Hospice also may disclose your health care information to individuals outside of the Agency involved in your care, including family members, clergy who you have designated, pharmacists, suppliers of medical equipment, consultant physicians or other health care professionals.
+Unless you object, we may disclose your health care information to individuals outside of the Agency involved in your care, including family members, clergy who you have designated, pharmacists, suppliers of medical equipment, consultant physicians or other health care professionals.

 To Obtain Payment.
-Arbor Hospice may include your PHI in invoices to collect payment from third parties for the care you receive from us.
-For example, Arbor Hospice may be required by your health insurer to provide information regarding your health care status so that the insurer will reimburse you or Arbor Hospice.
-Arbor Hospice also may need to obtain prior approval from your insurer and may need to explain to the insurer your need for hospice care and the services that will be provided to you.
+We may include your PHI in invoices to collect payment from third parties for the care you receive from us.
+For example, we may be required by your health insurer to provide information regarding your health care status so that the insurer will reimburse you or Arbor Hospice.
+We also may need to obtain prior approval from your insurer and may need to explain to the insurer your need and the services that will be provided to you.

 To Conduct Health Care Operations.
-Arbor Hospice may use and disclose minimum necessary PHI about you for its own operations in order to facilitate the function of the Agency and as necessary to provide quality care to all of the Agency's patients.
+We may use and disclose minimum necessary PHI about you in order to facilitate the function and operation of the Agency and as necessary to provide quality care to all of the Agency's patients.
 Health care operations includes such activities as:

 - Quality assessment and improvement activities.